 Conduct Market Research

-The process starts with asking some basic rebranding questions.
+The process begins with asking some basic rebranding questions.
 For example, what is the company’s current brand identity?
 Why does it want to rebrand?
-And What goals it wants to achieve.
+And what goals it wants to achieve.
 These questions help companies narrow their search space when conducting market research.

 The next step is to conduct an in-depth brand audit and market research to find answers to these questions.
-Companies may involve their target audience through relevant rebranding survey questions to boost their research.
-Remember, decisions made after analyzing data always bring better results than a direct approach.
+Companies can engage their target audience through relevant rebranding survey questions to enhance their research.
+Remember, decisions made after analyzing data always yield better results than those made without analysis.

-Conducting market research brings new areas of opportunity and helps companies to carefully pick the most relevant types of rebranding that suit their needs.
+Conducting market research reveals new areas of opportunity and enables companies to carefully select the most relevant types of rebranding that suit their needs.
 A successful rebrand may not always be a complete brand overhaul.

 Sometimes, a company may need a logo rebranding to realign it with the brand personality.
-Sometimes, it may need a brand refresh to match it with the target audience’s preferences.
+Sometimes, a brand refresh may be necessary to align with the target audience’s preferences.

 The following are the specific areas a company may focus on when conducting market research: